Hyde Park (Austin, Texas): Real Estate and Housing Market Trends

 Residential properties are the most prominent property type in Hyde Park, with single-family dwellings comprising about 95 percent of the neighborhood's built environment.
 Most lots within the neighborhood were improved between the late 1890s and 1935.
 Houses built during that period reflect the architectural tastes, trends and patterns that prevailed in Austin at the time.
 Bungalows are the most common house type, followed by examples of the stylistic influences of the Queen Anne and Tudor Revival styles.

-As Austin has grown, Hyde Park has once again undergone a boom of sorts.
-In 2001 to 2007, the median home price rose by nearly $70,000 to $320,000.
-Despite the housing market crash in 2008-2009, homes have regained their values and as of July 2013 the median home price was $350,000 with some properties selling for over $1.5 million.
+As Austin grew, Hyde Park once again underwent a boom of sorts.
+From 2001 to 2007, the median home price rose by nearly $70,000 to $320,000.
+Despite the housing market crash in 2008-2009, homes regained their values and as of July 2013 the median home price was $350,000 with some properties selling for over $1.5 million.

 The 1.75 acre Shipe Park is located in Hyde Park.
-Shipe Park has two unlighted basketball courts, one multipurpose court, two picnic tables, one playground, a 444 square yard neighborhood swimming pool, two lighted tennis courts, and indoor toilet facilities.
+Shipe Park has two unlighted basketball courts, one multipurpose court, two picnic tables, one playground, a 444-square-yard neighborhood swimming pool, two lighted tennis courts, and indoor toilet facilities.